maindev/testandset-site/content/Terms and conditions.md

 # Test And Set Terms Of Service

-Our terms of services agreement describe the conditions for use of Test And Set and the agreements made by users during registration and continued use of the service.
+Our terms of services agreement describe the conditions for use of Test And Set and the agreements made by users during registration and continued use of the service. okay this is a test

 ## Agreement